jyyulab/scMINER/docs/docs/PBMC-12k.md

 ## Find cell type specific master regulator
 {: no_toc }

-Identify master regulator from content based network is the key step in MINIE to help understanding your scRNA-seq data.
+Identify master regulator from content based network is the key step in scMINER to help understanding your scRNA-seq data.

 ### Calculate Inferred activity